tfslabs/tnw-web/README.md

 ## Learn More

-This project uses Next.js framework & IBM Carbon Design System.
+This project uses the Next.js framework & IBM Carbon Design System.

 For further info about the development, see the docs: